-There are many substances which are addictive and can take over people’s lives.
-Whether it is one substances or multiple substances, it can adversely affect people in different ways.
+There are many substances that are addictive and can take over people’s lives.
+Whether it is one substance or multiple substances, it can adversely affect people in different ways.
 The staff at JourneyPure At the River understand this and have created an effective and diverse drug treatment program that will cover each addict’s needs.

 First and foremost, JourneyPure offers quality medical detox programs that help addicts tolerate the discomfort and pain that accompanies withdrawal.
 From Xanax, benzodiazepines and prescription drugs to alcohol, cocaine, and heroin, our top-notch detox facility will get you physically and psychologically stable.

 For more information on the importance of detox, click the following link: https://www.drugabuse.gov/publications/teaching-packets/understanding-drug-abuse-addiction/section-iii/7-medical-detoxification

 In addition to detox, JourneyPure at the River offers intensive inpatient, intensive outpatient, partial hospitalization as well as programs for both women and men.
-Additionally, we offer alumni programs which pair recent graduates with those who completed treatment and have significant clean time under their belt.
-All of our programs combine individual and group therapy, family therapy, coaching and life and coping skills training.
+Additionally, we offer alumni programs that pair recent graduates with those who completed treatment and have significant clean time under their belt.
+All of our programs combine individual and group therapy, family therapy, coaching and life, and coping skills training.
 With our therapy programs, we provide effective options such as cognitive-behavioral therapy (CBT), experiential therapy and EMDR therapy.
 In addition to our various therapies, we also offer medication-assisted treatment.

 For more information on therapy and treatment, these links are a great place to start.